ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 Add a Device
 ~~~~~~~~~~~~~~~~~~~~~~~

-Method registerDevice() can be used to register a device to Internet of Things Foundation.
+Method registerDevice() can be used to register a device to Internet of Things Platform.
 For example,

 .. code:: java